 What are Community Food Systems?

 A community food system integrates sustainable food production, processing, distribution, consumption, waste management and creates opportunities to access local foods at the places we live, work, learn and play.
-Most importantly community food systems offer residents a chance to collaborate and increase their participation in creating a more locally based, self-reliant food economy.
+Most importantly building community food systems means engaging residents most impacted by current inequities in the creation of new, more community oriented, self-reliant food economies.

 How do we do it?